About The Therapist

 How do I cancel an appointment?

 If you need to cancel an appointment, please do so as early as possible (with a required minimum of 24 hours) to allow time for your appointment to be filled by another client.
-Any cancellation made within 24-hours is subject to a $25 late-cancellation fee.
+Any cancellation, rescheduled, or missed appointment made within 24-hours is subject to a $25 late-cancellation fee.
 Bliss Massage reserves the right to charge for any appointments that are late-cancelled or missed without notice, and can prohibit a client from scheduling if this becomes a continuing problem.

 What types of payments are accepted?